HotCakeX/Harden-Windows-Security/README.md

  </br>

-> __Warning__ Make sure your hardware (Tablet, Laptop, PC, Phone) meets the [Windows 11 hardware requirements](https://www.microsoft.com/en-in/windows/windows-11-specifications?r=1) AND [Virtualization Based Security requirements](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs). currently, Windows 11 allows some older than 8th Gen Intel CPUs (or their AMD equivalents), such as Intel i7 7700K, to use [insider builds](https://insider.windows.com/) only. you will miss a lot of new feautres, benefits and new security technologies that are only available on newer hardware. you need to enable TPM 2.0, Virtualization technology and Secure Boot in your UEFI if they aren't enabled by default (which is the case on older hardware).
+> __Warning__ Make sure your hardware (Tablet, Laptop, PC, Phone) meets the [Windows 11 hardware requirements](https://www.microsoft.com/en-in/windows/windows-11-specifications?r=1) **AND** [Virtualization Based Security requirements](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs). currently, Windows 11 allows some older than 8th Gen Intel CPUs (or their AMD equivalents), such as Intel i7 7700K, to use [insider builds](https://insider.windows.com/) only. you will miss a lot of new feautres, benefits and new security technologies that are only available on newer hardware. you need to enable TPM 2.0, Virtualization technology and Secure Boot in your UEFI if they aren't enabled by default (which is the case on older hardware).
 To Enable Secure Boot in your UEFI firmware settings [Check out this official guide](https://support.microsoft.com/en-us/windows/windows-11-and-secure-boot-a8ff1202-c0d9-42f5-940f-843abef64fad) - How to enable Secure Boot on: [HP](https://support.hp.com/document/ish_4300937-4295746-16?openCLC=true) - [Lenovo](https://support.lenovo.com/solutions/ht509044) - [Dell](https://www.dell.com/support/kbdoc/000190116/How-to-Enable-Secure-Boot-on-Your-Dell-Device)

  </br>

 > **Note**
-> if there are multiple Windows user accounts in your computer, it's recommended to run this script in each of them, without administrator privileges, because Non-admin commands only apply to the current user and are not machine wide.
+> if there are multiple Windows user accounts in your computer, it's recommended to run this script in each of them, **without administrator privileges**, because Non-admin commands only apply to the current user and are not machine wide.

 > **Note**
 > There are 4 items tagged with **#TopSecurity** that can break functionalities or cause difficulties so this script does NOT enable them by default. press `Control + F` and search for `#TopSecurity` in this page to find those security measures and how to enable them if you want.